iamnaveen93/ai-playground/README.md

 ### Option 1 — Using IntelliJ IDEA

 1. Open the project in IntelliJ
-2. Set your API key as a runtime environment variable (see below)
+2. Set your API keys as runtime environment variables (see below)
 3. Click the **Run** button or press `Shift + F10`
 4. The server starts at `http://localhost:8080`